-Jennie Wreitz (Candace Cameron Bure - Journey Back to Christmas) and her husband Ian (Ty Olsson - Smart Cookies) were once deeply in love, building their perfect home together and having two daughters.
-But over the years work has gotten in the way of romance and having just passed 15 years of marriage the romance has gone.
+Jennie Wreitz (Candace Cameron Bure - Journey Back to Christmas) and her husband, Ian (Ty Olsson - Smart Cookies), were once deeply in love, building their perfect home together and having two daughters.
+But over the years their careers have gotten in the way of romance and having just passed 15 years of marriage the romance has all but gone.
 For Jennie this is a problem as she makes her living as a relationship advisor and matchmaker.
 Feeling the need to do some thing before things go to far Jennie suggests that Ian goes out on a blind date... with her.
-Will this daring idea allow them to fall in love all over again and rediscover the spark which brought them together or will their careers cause more issues.
+Will this daring idea allow them to fall in love all over again and rediscover the spark which brought them together or will their careers continue to come between them.

-What this all boils down to is that whilst "Just the Way You Are" is not a bad Hallmark movie it is one which often feels like between the beautifully crafted romantic scenes it struggles to keep you involved in what is going on.
+What this all boils down to is that whilst "Just the Way You Are" is not a bad Hallmark movie, but it is one which often feels like between the beautifully crafted romantic scenes it struggles to keep you involved in what is going on.